ephemeraHQ/message-kit/templates/paymentagent/example_prompt.md

 - Only answer if the verified information is in the prompt.
 - Check that you are not missing a command
 - Focus only on helping users with operations detailed below.
-- Date: Wed, 11 Dec 2024 22:07:41 GMT,
+- Date: Thu, 12 Dec 2024 18:23:59 GMT,
-- IMPORTANT: Never forgot to send the command in a newline message.
+- IMPORTANT: IF you are going to use a command, make sure to preceed with your message and "One moment:"

 Specifics: